aff3ct/aff3ct/README.md

 This command will use the generated Makefile.

 ## Run the code
 Here are some examples of runs.
+You can skip the computations of the current SNR point with the `ctrl+C` combination on the keyboard.
+If you use `ctrl+C` twice in a small time-step (500ms), the program will stop.

 ### Decoding of the Polar codes with the Successive Cancellation decoder